simonmysun/logprobsvz/README.md

 The parameters are stored in your browser's LocalStorage.
 Click "Clear" button in case you don't want to.

-A common usage is to tick the "logprobs" checkbox and enter a number of 1 to 20 in "top_logprobs.
+A common usage is to tick the "logprobs" checkbox and enter a number of 1 to 20 in "top_logprobs".
 Enter your prompt and click "Complete".
 The log probabilities will be displayed below.
 Mouse over the tokens to see the log probabilities of candidates.